Updated on Dec 16, 2025 03:48 IST

 A:

 No prior knowledge or experience is necessary for a Journalism course.
-However, candidates must possess the reading and writing skills to become a successful journalist.
+But the students must have reading and writing skills to become successful journalists.

-The field of journalism is widely accepted as a course of study and a job, and it offers a variety of career paths that lead to practically every industry.
+The field of journalism is very much popular as it provides many career paths that lead to practically every industry.
 After completing the course candidates can develop as well as refine their skills in gathering, transmitting, and delivering information to a large audience.

 AskShikshaGPT on App